Kliunkius/quoridor-ui/README.md

 ## Launching the app

 To run the app, follow these steps:

 1. Open the terminal **in the project directory**.
+2. Type in `npm install` to install all dependencies.
-2. Type in `npm start` to run the app.
+3. Type in `npm start` to run the app.
-3. Open [http://localhost:3000](http://localhost:3000) to view it in the browser
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser